Smooth Online Parameter Estimation for time varying VAR models with application to rat's LFP data: Appendix

-To be able to use the results from the calculus of variations theory, some smoothness assumptions are necessary. in particular $b$ must be smooth enough (differentiable) and the Lagrangian term must be a smooth function of $b$, $\dot{b}$ and of $\ddot{b}$, which is obviously the case here since we deal with a quadratic function of $b$, $\dot{b}$ and of $\ddot{b}$.
+To be able to use the results from the calculus of variations theory, some smoothness assumptions are necessary. in particular $b$ must be sufficiently smooth (differentiable) and the Lagrangian term must be a smooth function of $b$, $\dot{b}$ and of $\ddot{b}$, which is obviously the case here since we deal with a quadratic function of $b$, $\dot{b}$ and of $\ddot{b}$.
 The smoothness of $b$ can be controlled in simulation ($\mathcal{C}^2$, $\mathcal{C}^3$ etc.).
-In practice, however, this may not always be the case but we assume it is the case since we are concerned with locally stationary processes.
+In practice, however, this might be violated but we assume it is the case since we are concerned with locally stationary processes.
 The above conditions are necessary for deriving the Euler-Lagrange equation.